With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Serpens Establishment, Ophiuchus

-Ophiuchian Peacekeeper Jericho sipped from the glass of apple juice Wtorek Elizabeta had provided for him before handing it back to her.
+Ophiuchian Peacekeeper Jericho sipped from the glass of apple juice Wtorek Elizabeta had provided to him before handing it back to her.

 Accepting the drink, she shined a handheld v-light in his eyes.
 “What’s the last thing you can remember?”